EmeraldAGreen/noSQL-social-network/README.md

 # NoSQL Social Network API

 ## Description
-This project is an API for a social network web application where users can share their thoughts, reac to friends' thoughts, and create a friend list.
+This project is an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

 ## Table of Contents
 * [Installation](#installation)